-The Victoria Palace remains a “privately run” hotel because it has belonged to the Schmitt family since 1936, when Albert Schmitt, a native of Alsace, bought it from Mr. Niels Davidsen, a Dane who had had it built in 1913.
+The Victoria Palace remains a “privately run” hotel owned by a familly.
 One of the interesting features of the building is that it was designed from the outset by architect Ernest Gaston to be an hotel.

 Several times renovated and updated to meet changing standards of comfort, it has gone from 150 rooms when it opened to 62 large rooms today.
 It took on its current appearance in 2015 when all the public spaces: (lounges, breakfast room and lobby) were renovated.

 Throughout its history, the Victoria Palace has welcomed many fascinating characters, such as Katherine Mansfield, the famous New Zealand woman of letter, or the great Irish writer, James Joyce.
 We even know that these two took tea together at the Victoria Palace Hotel on 26 April 1922, in what is today the Green Lounge located just off the lobby.